-The latest Google Pixel 6 Pro is reported to have possessed reverse charging, with 12GB memory spacing and a 5,000 mAh battery.
+The latest Google Pixel 6 Pro has reverse charging, with 12GB memory spacing and a 5,000 mAh battery.

 The new smartphone might be available in a couple of weeks.
-Despite the fact that competing firms are also releasing phones around this time, the Pixel 6 is likely to be the one to watch because it represents a significant shift in how Google designs its phones.
+Despite competing firms also releasing phones around this time, the Pixel 6 is likely to be the one to watch because it represents a significant shift in how Google designs its phones.

 The Pixel 6 Pro will have a 120 Hz display, a periscope zoom camera, support battery sharing (that is, reverse wireless charging), a screen resolution of 3120 x 1,440, support UWB ultra-wideband Technology, a 50-megapixel Samsung GN1 sensor, a 12-megapixel Sony IMX386 wide-angle ultra-wide-angle sensor, and an 8-megapixel Sony IMX386 wide-angle ultra-wide-angle sensor, Wi-Fi 6E, and under-screen fingerprints are also supported.

-The Pixel 6 Pro will not support Active Edge (border squeeze), according to the source.
+According to the source, the Pixel 6 Pro will not support Active Edge (border squeeze).
 You may double-click the rear of the device to open specific functions, thanks to the addition of a new quick-click capability in the Android 12 system.

 According to IT Home’s understanding, Google is more likely to release the Pixel 6 series in October, possibly on the same day as the official distributor of the Android 12 system.